DigitalPublishingToolkit/TOD47-Virtue/md/07Ochigame.md

 The field has also become relevant to the U.S. military, not only in official responses to moral concerns about technologies of targeted killing but also in disputes among Silicon Valley firms over lucrative military contracts.
-On 1 November, the Department of Defense’s innovation board published its recommendations for ‘AI Ethics Principles.’
+On 1 November 2019, the Department of Defense’s innovation board published its recommendations for ‘AI Ethics Principles.’
 The board is chaired by Eric Schmidt, who was the executive chair of Alphabet, Google’s parent company, when Obama’s defense